Parsa307/MofidBot/README.md

 ## MofidBot

-**MofidBot** is an automated system designed to streamline the process of buying and selling on the Mofid Online platform.
+**idk** is an automated system designed to streamline the process of buying and selling on the Mofid Online platform.
 With MofidBot, you can define custom prices in a `.js` file for selling.
 Note that the selling functionality is untested, while the buying functionality has been tested and works as expected.

 ### How to Use